Website-2/zbp-language-services.github.io/certified-translation.md

 feature_image: "https://picsum.photos/2560/600?image=873"
 excerpt: "How can I help?"
 aside: true
-URL: services/certified-translation-interpreting
+permalink: services/certified-translation-interpreting
 ---

 <br>
 <h5><a id="market_research_interpreting">Certified translation and interpreting</a></h5>
 <br>
-Do you have a document that needs translating, even if it's urgent?<br>
+Do you have a document that needs translating, even if it's urgent?<br><br>
-Do you need an interpreter for your wedding registration appointment or ceremony?<br>
+Do you need an interpreter for your wedding registration appointment or ceremony?<br><br>
 Are you looking for someone to accompany you to an appointment at a registration office in Berlin to help with your German?
 <br><br>
 Just send me an email or give me a call and tell me what you need.
 I'd be happy to help!